Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/RespondingToActions.md

 You can trace Actions to generate a log of all activity that happened on a particular set of Actions.
 To do so, use [`InputActionTrace`](../api/UnityEngine.InputSystem.Utilities.InputActionTrace.html).
 This behaves in a similar way to [`InputEventTrace`](../api/UnityEngine.InputSystem.LowLevel.InputEventTrace.html) for events.

+> [!NOTE]
->__Note__: `InputActionTrace` allocates unmanaged memory and needs to be disposed of so that it doesn't create memory leaks.
+> `InputActionTrace` allocates unmanaged memory and needs to be disposed of so that it doesn't create memory leaks.

 ```CSharp
 var trace = new InputActionTrace();